Blog Article

 Conclusion

-A unified customer ID won't show up on a slide as a flashy capability, but it's the foundation personalisation, lifecycle journeys, and partner reporting depend on - the project most roadmaps are quietly missing precisely because it doesn't look like a new feature.
+A unified customer ID won't show up on a slide as a flashy capability, but it's the foundation of personalisation, lifecycle journeys and partner reporting depend on – the project most roadmaps are quietly missing precisely because it doesn't look like a new feature.

 Key takeaways